-Teenagers may defy your attempts to keep them safe, by staying out late, running around with ‘bad company’, taking what you may consider risks with internet use.
-They may go head to head with you on the physical requirements you try to offer - refusing healthy food and demanding chips and fizzy drinks with everything.
-Perfectly good clothing may be rejected on the grounds that their friends would laugh - they have to have the latest styles.
-And boring things like dental and health checks may be something they suddenly turn their noses up about.
+Teenagers may defy your attempts to keep them safe, by staying out late, running around with ‘bad company’, engaging in behaviour that you may feel is risky.
+They may go head to head with you on everything.
+Boring things like dental and health checks may be something they suddenly turn their noses up about.

 The fact that they become contrary, however, doesn't mean they don’t want you to continue caring and continue to act on their behalf.
-What would help would be for you to enter into a dialogue about these issues and look to agree with them.
+What would help would be for you to discuss these things with them and meet in the middle.
 When you are clear about what is your concern and what you’d like to happen but are prepared to hear their point of view, you can get somewhere.

 What teenagers want as much as when they were little is your love, your care, your respect and your attention.
 They want to be noticed by you.
 Too often, because teenagers are being moody and withdraw into themselves, we respond by ignoring them.
 Ignoring bad behaviour and not rising to it is one thing; ignoring the person who is annoying us is another.
 And it can become a pattern, where they mope so we ignore them so they mope even more, convinced we don’t care.